nikolayg/nikgrozev-website/_posts/blog/2018-09-04-diy-type-safe-aop-in-typescript.md

 }
 ```

 Notice that name of the function in the audit log is `wrap`.
-Indeed, if you print `axios.get.name`, you'll see that this is actual
+Indeed, if you print `axios.get.name`, you'll see that this is its actual
 function name.

-Nevertheless, the above aproach is significant improvement.
+Nevertheless, the above aproach is a significant improvement.
 We managed to eliminate all `try`-`catch`-`log` boilerplate code and to preserve type safety.
-However, we could do a bit better.
+However, we can do a bit better.
 In the above example, we generated a huge amount of log.
 What if we want to audit log
 only specific parts of the output or have more readable function names?

 We can achieve this by introducing higher level function(s), which hide the details of the underlying libraries and return